WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 df = pd.read_csv('/Users/kevin/Desktop/Blog/iris.data.txt', header=None, names=names)
 df.head()
 ```
 Next, it would be cool if we could examine the data before rushing into classification so that we can have a deeper understanding of the problem at hand.
-R has some beautiful visualization tools, so we'll be using it to create 2 quick scatter plots of __sepal width vs sepal length__ and __petal width vs petal length__.
+R has a beautiful visualization tool called `ggvis`, so we'll be using it to create 2 quick scatter plots of __sepal width vs sepal length__ and __petal width vs petal length__.

 ```r
 # loading packages